Richard Eckermann: Life

 Shortly after the start of World War I, from 12 to 31 August 1914, he was commander of the 6th Squadron.
 On 13 October 1914 he was promoted to vice admiral.
-A special friend of von Tirpitz, Eckermann was an unconditional supporter of offensive warfare and unrestricted submarine warfare and disliked the restraint imposed on the German Navy early in the war.
+A special friend of Alfred von Tirpitz, Eckermann was an unconditional supporter of offensive warfare and unrestricted submarine warfare and disliked the restraint imposed on the German Navy early in the war.
 He tirelessly worked to change this - its first offensive operations, the bombardment of the English coast, were on his initiative.
-From 12 September 1914 to 3 February 1915 he was chief of staff to the German High Seas Fleet and from 16 February to 19 June 1915 commander of the I Battle Squadron.
+From 12 September 1914 to 3 February 1915 he was chief of staff to the High Seas Fleet and from 16 February to 19 June 1915 commander of the I Battle Squadron.
 He then fell seriously ill and retired on 10 July 1915.
 He died on 13 January 1916 in Kiel, one day after receiving the Iron Cross first class.